Atishmane/Dockerized-application/README.md

 -cd Dockerized-application

 2. Build the Docker Image
--docker build -t web-scraper-app .
+- docker build -t web-scraper-app .

 3. Run the Container
 Replace the URL with any valid website you want to scrape:
--docker run -e SCRAPE_URL="https://example.com" -p 5000:5000 web-scraper-app
+- docker run -e SCRAPE_URL="https://example.com" -p 5000:5000 web-scraper-app

 ## Access the Output